-Long-term performance: Candidates classified as "excellent" have 7-year risk-adjusted performance that ranks in the top decile of the Mercer Mutual Fund Small Cap Value Universe; those labeled as having "above average" performance rank in the top 50% over the same period; those labeled "average" have performance that ranks near the median, and those with "weak" performance ranked below median.
-By this measure, Hartford Small Cap Growth has "very strong" performance, with consistent excess performance since 2008.
-All other managers, with the exception of Hartford Small Company and Century, fared similar or better than median based on a 7-year information ratio.
+Long-term performance: Candidates classified as "excellent" have 7-year risk-adjusted performance1 that ranks in the top decile of the Mercer Mutual Fund Emerging Markets Equity Universe; those labeled as having "above average" performance rank in the top 11-25% over the same period; those labeled "average" have performance that ranks below the first quartile to near the median; those labeled "below average" performed modestly below median during this period; and those with "weak" performance ranked well below median.
+By this measure, Delaware had "excellent" performance while the two DFA funds, Harding Loevner, and Schroder all had "above average" performance.
+JPMorgan, T. Rowe Price, Principal, and Fidelity had "below average" or "weak" performance.

 Team depth: This dimension considers the amount of dedicated resources to the strategy and also the caliber and tenure of these individuals based on Mercer's proprietary research.
-All of the strategies have average to better resources, but our assessment is that Morgan Stanley (MSIM), Eagle and both Hartford strategies have better depth than the other fund managers.
-All of the remaining managers have adequate to good personnel depth and experience.
+Most of the strategies have capable resources, but our assessment is that the two DFA funds, Harding Loevner, JPMorgan, MSIM, Schroder, Templeton, and TRowePrice stand apart from the group given the amount of resources dedicated to their respective strategies and the long-tenure of the portfolio teams.
+We assess BlackRock, Delaware, and Fidelity as having "weak" team depth given the relatively small number of resources devoted to their strategies.

 Personnel stability in the last 3 years: Candidates which had 10% or less of strategy staff departures were classified as having "above average" personnel stability; those between 11% and 20% having "average" stability; those between 21% and 50% having "below average" stability; and those over 50% having "weak" stability.
 "Excellent" means there were no departures.
-By these measures, MSIM, Emerald, Ivy, RS, Janus and American Century were below average and Century was weak.
-Meanwhile, the remaining funds had average to nonexistent turnover over the past three years.
+By this measure, Delaware, Fidelity, MSIM, and Principal all had very high turnover over the past three years, while JPMorgan and Schroder had "below average" personnel stability.
+The remaining funds had "average" to "above average" personnel stability in the last 3 years.

 Portfolio construction: This factor evaluates the manager's process and capabilities with regards to building a portfolio.
-Considerations include the manager's portfolio guidelines (e.g., cash limitations, sector and stock concentration limits, ability to invest outside of the benchmark in foreign or other types of securities, etc.), typical number of portfolio holdings, typical portfolio turnover rates, and expected sources of value added versus the benchmark (e.g., stock selection, sector rotation, tactical use of cash, etc.).
-All else equal, we would like a manager to offer sufficient diversification (typically above 30-40 holdings) while not holding so many securities that it begins to replicate benchmark performance or take a substantial amount of off-benchmark positions in order to remain fully invested.
+Considerations include the manager's portfolio guidelines (e.g., cash limitations, sector and stock concentration limits, ability to invest outside of the benchmark, etc.), typical number of portfolio holdings, typical portfolio turnover rates, and expected sources of value added versus the benchmark (e.g., stock selection, sector rotation, tactical use of cash, currency, etc.).
+All else equal, we would like a fundamental manager to offer sufficient diversification while not holding so many securities that it begins to replicate benchmark performance or take a substantial amount of off-benchmark positions in order to remain fully invested.
+This is of less emphasis for quantitative-based managers.
 In addition, we examine the degree to which the firm's trading and research resources are conducive to the process.
-While most of the strategies have adequate number of holdings and employ competent portfolio construction, none have a distinct differentiator over the other candidates in this area.
+All of the strategies employ competent portfolio construction, with DFA (EM All Cap) rated "excellent" and more than half of the strategies rated "above average."
+The remainder were assigned "average" capabilities in this dimension.